Chase Claypool Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- Claypool has averaged 69.8 receiving yards per game over his four career matchups against the Browns, 16.3 more than his over/under in Monday's game.
+- In his four matchups against the Browns, Claypool's 69.8 receiving yards average is 16.3 more than his over/under for Monday's game (53.5).

-- Claypool has caught a touchdown pass versus the Browns twice, and had multiple TDs in one of those games.
+- In four matchups versus the Browns, Claypool has had a TD catch, including multiple scores in one game.

-- The Browns have the NFL's eighth-ranked pass defense this season, yielding 230.2 yards per game through the air.
+- The 230.2 yards per game the Browns are giving up through the air makes them the NFL's eighth-ranked pass defense.

 Recent Performances